martinwang2002/penguin-backend-next/README.md

 This project mainly follows a RESTful API design.

+## Development
+For developers, please refer to `docker-compose.yaml` file to setup the development environment, including redis, postgres and nats.

+You can copy `.env.example` to `.env` and edit it to setup your own environment.

 ## Maintainers

 This project has mainly being maintained by the following contributors (in alphabetical order):